-Mike Skurdahl, who runs under his own authority as Sun Chaser Transport, uses a NATSO check card and gets a 5-cent-a-gallon discount from the credit price at Love’s Travel Stops & Country Stores, where he buys most of his fuel because of low prices.
+Mike Skurdahl, who runs under his own authority as Sun Chaser Transport, uses NATSO CheckLink and gets a 5-cent-a-gallon discount from the credit price at Love’s Travel Stops & Country Stores, where he buys most of his fuel because of low prices.
 When buying at least 1,000 gallons a month, he also gets free coffee and showers.

 Independent Henry Albert earns a cash price that is usually 6 to 7 cents a gallon less than the credit price by using his Truckers Advantage card through the Owner-Operators Independent Drivers Association.
 Bob and Linda Caffee, team drivers for FedEx Custom Critical, gain fuel price breaks negotiated by their carrier.

 NASTL members use a FleetOne card as part of the group’s Quality Plus Network of about 840 truck stops.
 In 2009, members averaged a 12 cents a gallon discount, says Owen.
 “Once they’re qualified through our program, our members are buying fuel about as effectively as the big guys are,” he says.